Neighbourhood recycling sites

 You must put your recycling items in the containers provided.
 Do not leave any bags or boxes of recycling, or any other items outside the recycling containers as this is considered fly-tipping and you could be issued with a fixed penalty notice.

-Household Waste Recycling Centres (HWRCs) are provided by Hertfordshire County Council as places where residents can deposit their household waste for recycling free of charge.
+Recycling Centres are provided by Hertfordshire County Council as places where residents can deposit their household waste for recycling free of charge.
 As a 'rule of thumb', household waste is what you would normally take with you if you were to move home.
 For more on what is accepted, please visit Hertfordshire County Council's website.

-Always make the most of your kerbside recycling service before taking a trip to the household waste recycling centre.
+Always make the most of your kerbside recycling service before taking a trip to the recycling centre.
 To save time sort your recycling before you go and collect up your recyclables for fewer trips.

 Waste from construction, demolition or excavation works is not classed as household waste, and there is a limit on what you can take to a recycling centre.
 For clarification on what is acceptable, please visit the Construction, demolition and excavation waste page of Hertfordshire County Council's website.